-- Don't push your limits too hard without appropriate preparation: "The tall pine's more often shaken by the wind...". - While on route, regularly take a moment to think about where you are. - Maintain good communication with your party, others might notice things that you don't. - Take particular notice when important details change unexpectedly (like the trail becomes overgrown).
+- Don't push your limits too hard without appropriate preparation: "The tall pine's more often shaken by the wind..."
+(Horace). - While on route, regularly take a moment to think about where you are. - Maintain good communication with your party, others might notice things that you don't. - Pay attention when important details change unexpectedly (like the trail becomes overgrown).